 Even though grilling isn’t a fashion show, it’s a bonus if I can look good while doing it.
 Steven Raichlen suede grilling gloves are a little more stylish than the other options.
 The two-toned suede is mostly black with brown on the palms and insides of the fingers.

-The cuffs of the gloves even extend almost to the elbow.
+The cuffs of these even extend almost to the elbow.
 They’re wide, so air can get in and circulate around your arms.
 That helps keep you cool while you’re working over a grill.

 They’re not recommended for prolonged contact with hot metal.
 Therefore, I’d be careful when using them to move grill grates and handle cast iron.
 I would not suggest using them to move flaming logs or coals.